Nine years ago, I set out to build something smart and soulful, a place where meaningful work could thrive alongside people I adore.

 What’s unfolded since has been bigger and more beautiful than I ever could have planned, and also more humbling.
 I’ve watched incredible Amp-ers grow, not just in their talent, but in their confidence.
 I’ve learned when to lead and when to listen, found myself in rooms I never expected, carrying weight I never predicted.

-I hope Amp is a reflection of what I believe: that work can be both powerful and human, that growth is worth pausing for, that alignment matters as much as results.
-And creating something real, with people you trust, is the most meaningful kind of success there is.
+I hope Amp is a reflection of my belief that work can be both powerful and human, that growth is worth pausing for, that alignment matters as much as results, and creating something real, with people you trust, is the most meaningful kind of success there is.

 To celebrate nine years, here are nine things I’ve learned (and am still learning) through this journey: